arunnegi-07/Responisve-Web-Design/README.md

 # Responsive Webiste Using HTML, SCSS and JS
-This responsive website is a part of a video lecture series by 'Joy Saheb', an educational YouTuber.
+This responsive website is a part of a video lecture series by 'Joy Shaheb', an educational YouTuber.
 It serves as a repository containing my learning journey, showcasing a delightful and fully responsive website crafted with HTML, SCSS, and JS.

 ### Getting Started:<br>
 Follow these instructions to get a copy of the project up and running on your local machine.

-**1.** On this Github Repository "**Responisve-Web-Design**" click on "**Code**" and then download the "**Zip file**".<br><br>
+**1.** On this Github Repository "**Responsive-Web-Design**" click on "**Code**" and then download the "**Zip file**".<br><br>

 <img src="https://i.ibb.co/mhZKNpf/click-Code.png" alt="instructions-to-download-repository-files" border="0">
 <br><br>